luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

         if $(a,i)\in A(\sigma_z)$ and $0$ otherwise.

-This definition is pretty similar to the construction proposed in \cite{brafman2017service}, with the difference that now, in the transition function, we need to take into account also the probability of transitioning to the system successor state $\sigma'_z$ from $\sigma_z$ doing
+This definition is pretty similar to the construction proposed in (Brafman et al., 2017) <d-cite key="brafman2017service"> brafman2017service </d-cite>, with the difference that now, in the transition function, we need to take into account also the probability of transitioning to the system successor state $\sigma'_z$ from $\sigma_z$ doing